Little Longborough has a new home for September 2023!

 See Dances and Dates for details!

-Little Longborough musicians are meet regularly to practise.
+Little Longborough musicians meet regularly to practise.
 Contact us if you would like to join in!

 If you would like to donate to help the club with expenses, then please click here .

-The evening runs from 8:00 until 10:00 with a 15 minute interval at about 8:50 when we share home-made food.
-We ask for a contribution of £3.50 to cover the hire of the hall and other costs.
+The evening runs from 8:00 until 10:00 with a 15 minute interval at about 8:50 when we normally share home-made food.
+We ask for a contribution of £4:00 to cover the hire of the hall and other costs.

 Little Longborough Dance Club was started by the lead musician Frank on violin and caller Clare both members of Regency Players who regularly perform for Regency ReJigged.
 Frank has been playing and dancing for many years and Clare is a very experienced caller and dancer.
 She calls at lots of local Dance Clubs such as Southport and Leyland and recently called for Heswell and Kirby’s 70th anniversary Dance.
-In September 2019 Clare called at the prestigious Stamford Georgian Ball and will call at the Montgomery Ball in June 2020.
+In September 2019 Clare called at the prestigious Stamford Georgian Ball and will call at the Montgomery Ball in 2022.
 Co-founder Brian, the melodeon player, plays with us in LLDC and is also a member of our ceilidh band Change of Key.
 Ian on violin and Steve on guitar are invaluable members of LLDC, Change of Key and the Regency Players.
 William’s inspiration allowed LLDC to happen.
-We now have lots of musician friends on stage – Willy, Helen, Jannette, Andy and Phillip.
+We now often have lots of musician friends on stage – particularly Willy on concertina.

-Clare Park and June Jones are our callers and both have many years experience.
-When possible we invite guest callers, Norman Bearon, Bernie Culkin and Mike Barraclough.
+Clare Park is our lead caller and has many years’ experience.
+When possible we invite guest callers, Norman Bearon and Bernie Culkin.